xaedes/One-Cell/Readme.md

 * add goals
 ** put all things in one big ring of the blue membrane ** build rings of specific length
+* membran can store and collect energy
+** when membran has more then 0 energy then connections have more strength

 * upgrades für chloroplasts